iambusra/complingproject/README.md

 FRAMEWORK

 For the preprocessing of the data we used RegEx.
 We aim to use Naive Bayes or Logistic Regression and Sentiment Analysis for modelling and analysis in the process.
-We will use SentiTurkNet (http://research.sabanciuniv.edu/29556/1/2-sentiturknet-2015.pdf) as our polarity lexicon.
+We will use _Turkish-tr-NRC-VAD-Lexicon.txt_ (reference will be provided soon) as our Sentiment lexicon.

 EVALUATION METHOD